-The Glastonbury Mural Trail (downloadable leaflet with trail map) has been put together by artist Kim von Coels of The Krumble Empire, Glastonbury Town Council and the Glastonbury Chamber of Commerce and Tourism.
-It will lead visitors through the colourful town, taking in the works of art that help make Glastonbury so unique.
+The Glastonbury Mural Trail (downloadable leaflet with trail map) was put together by artist Kim von Coels of The Krumble Empire, Glastonbury Town Council and the Glastonbury Chamber of Commerce and Tourism.
+It leads visitors through the colourful town, taking in the works of art that help make Glastonbury so unique.

 Jonathan has worked in various mediums including oils and acrylics but this was his first time working with a wood paint.
 Using marine ply wood as a canvas, and a local artist studio as a base, Jonathan created his mural of the Avalon marshes.

 After a little experimenting and familiarising with the nature of the wood paint, he found “the paints really good to use and have a real vibrancy in the flesh”.
 The way that he worked with the paint was very reminiscent of an oil painting.
 Jonathan used a selection of 11 colours from the core colour chart and a bright grass green selected from the RAL Design colours to build his main palette, mixing together colours to create every shade.

 He found the strength of the colour pigments really high and the quality of the finish to surpass that of traditional oil paints, so his future external murals may well be created with Thorndown Wood Paints!

 The final piece is a stunning representation of the marshes so akin with Somerset, with the iconic Glastonbury Tor in the background and local wildlife celebrating the vibrant nature in these parts.

 It was an honour to be a sponsor for the Glastonbury Mural Trail with Thorndown Paints, supporting a fantastic event for the town and working with such a wonderful and talented artist, so much so that we ended up sponsoring another mural to be painted on a wall by the fabulous artist Faye Suzannah!!